Target mass corrections in lepton--nucleus DIS: theory and applications to nuclear PDFs: Nuclear structure functions in the OPE

 A crucial step in deriving structure functions for nucleons and nuclei involves employing the OPE to expand the product of currents that comprise the hadronic tensor of Eq.~\eqref{eq:wmunu}.
 This expansion, however, requires that one is in the limit of light-cone dominance, i.e., $z^2 \sim 0$, where $z$ is the Fourier conjugate of the DIS momentum $q$.
 While this is well-established in the case of a nucleon target,\footnote{ A demonstration of the light cone dominance of DIS can be found, for example, in the textbook by Muta~\cite{Muta:1998vi,Muta:2010xua}, see (2nd edition) pages 228-229 and 262. } demonstrating light-cone dominance for nuclear targets requires care due to the relative sizes of $Q^2 = -q^2 > 0$ and $M_A^2$.

 In many constructions of PDFs and related quantities in DIS, light cone-dominance is described as corresponding to the momentum configuration

-where $p_N$ and $M_N$ are respectively the four-momentum and mass of a single nucleon.
+where $p_N=p_A/A$ and $M_N=M_A/A$ are respectively the four-momentum and mass of a single nucleon, {\it c.f.}, Table~\ref{tab:one}.
 Under this condition, naively replacing $p_N$ and $M_N$ by the nuclear momentum $p_A$ and nuclear mass $M_A$ would imply (incorrectly) that light-cone dominance is only satisfied when

-This suggests increasingly large $Q^2$ are needed for increasing $A$, and downplays the validity of both pQCD and the parton model.
-For example: Eq.~\eqref{eq:dis-limit2} implies that $Q\gg50\GeV$, which is more than half the $Z$ boson mass, is needed to describe DIS data for $^{56}$Fe, or that $Q\gg180\GeV$, which is beyond the top quark mass, is needed for $^{197}$Au.
+This incorrect condition suggests increasingly large $Q^2$ are needed for increasing $A$, and downplays the validity of both perturbative QCD and the parton model.
+For example: Eq.~\eqref{eq:dis-limit2} implies that $Q\gg50\GeV$, which is more than half the $Z$ boson's mass, would be needed to describe DIS data for $^{56}$Fe, or that $Q\gg180\GeV$, which is beyond the top quark's mass, would be needed for $^{197}$Au.
+Fortunately, this is not the case as Eq.~\eqref{eq:dis-pQCD-validity} is the correct condition.

 To resolve this, we apply the arguments of Refs.~\cite{Muta:1998vi,Muta:2010xua} for light-cone dominance in DIS with a nucleon to the case of an arbitrary \textit{nucleus}.
 Our goal is to identify the dominant contribution to the Fourier integral in Eq.~\eqref{eq:wmunu} in the deeply inelastic limit: